-Paulo Franco is a Richmond, Virginia based singer/songwriter.
-His music has been featured on radio stations XL102's Studio B, WRIR and WDCE in Richmond, WNRN in Charlottesville, VA and WHRV in Hampton Roads, VA.
+Paulo Franco is a Richmond, Virginia based bilingual singer/songwriter.
+He has opened for the likes of nationally touring singer/songwriters such as Chris Knight and Bloodshot Records artists Cory Branan and Austin Lucas.
+His music has been featured on radio stations XL102's Studio B, WRIR and WDCE in Richmond, WNRN and WTJU in Charlottesville, VA and WHRV in Hampton Roads, VA.
 He was also been featured on WTVR Channel 6's Virginia This Morning.
 In 2012, he was named a finalist in the Southeast region of the Mountain Stage NewSong songwriting contest.
 He was the only Virginia songwriter so selected in 2012.
-In 2014, he was selected to showcase at Cape May Singer/Songwriter Festival and placed a song co-written with Bryan Lamontagne on NBC's Parenthood.

 His latest release is The Last Card.
 No Depression Magazine calls it “A phenomenal Sophomore record.”
 Louise Parker of Paste Magazine calls it “possibly the most sincere record I have heard all year.”
 Chris Bopst of Style Weekly calls it “brilliant.”
 The album features performances by Daniel Clarke of Ryan Adams' current backing band The Shining, as well as performances by Stephen McCarthy of The Long Ryders and Jayhawks, and Silos founding member Bob Rupe.
 The album was produced and engineered by Bob Rupe at P&P Studios in Richmond, Virginia.